-Gunaranjan (2007) studied that bringing in financial rural inclusion sог the poor, socially disadvantaged sections of the society is now a major thrust area for policy maker's interventions.
+Gunaranjan (2007) studied that bringing in financial rural inclusion for the poor, and socially disadvantaged sections of the society is now a major thrust area for policy maker's interventions.
 The rural and social sector obligations and the micro insurance regulations are important steps in the directions of ensuring financial inclusion and social protection for the poor.

-Choudhari (2013) stated that access to safe, easy and affordable financial services to the poor and vulnerable groups, disadvantaged people in the society is so far largely remained concentrated around banking inclusion but the focus is fast shifting towards inclusion of poor people innsurance also.
-The study also found that the goal of financial inclusion will remain unmet until the insurance needs of people particularly of those living in rural and semi-urban areas are met.
+Choudhari (2013) stated that access to safe, easy and affordable financial services to the poor andvulnerable groups, disadvantaged people in the society is so far largely remained concentratedaround banking inclusion but the focus is fast shifting towards inclusion of poor people ininsurance also.
+The study also found that the goal of financial inclusion will remain unmet untilthe insurance needs of people particularly of those living in rural and semi-urban areas are met.